Our Threefold Mission

 Serve in academic, professional, and civil organizations, extending the benefits of management education and scholarship to the university, to members of The Church of Jesus Christ of Latter-day Saints, and to the world.

-- Is housed in the N. Eldon Tanner Building, a seven-story, 220,000-square foot, granite building located on the BYU campus in Provo, Utah.
-The building was expanded in 2008 to accommodate a growing number of business students
+The Marriott School became the School of Management in 1975 and was named for Marriott Corporation founders J.Willard and Alice S. Marriott in 1988.
+It is housed in the N. Eldon Tanner Building, a seven-story, 220,000-square foot, glass and steel building located on the BYU campus in Provo, Utah.
+The building was expanded in 2008 to accommodate a growing number of students.

 - Approximately 2,100 undergraduate students and nearly 1,200 graduate students are enrolled in the Marriott School.